jorgeluis6302/selenium-allure-testng/README.md

 - TestNG
 - Allure

-## Setup test requirements
+## Requirements
+- [Download](https://docs.qameta.io/allure/#_installing_a_commandline) and install `allure` in your host machine.
-Depending your OS, [download](https://chromedriver.chromium.org/downloads) the chromedriver executable and paste it in the root path of the project.
+- Depending your OS, [download](https://chromedriver.chromium.org/downloads) the chromedriver executable and paste it in the root path of the project.

 Create `.env` file with next environment variables:
 ```yaml